 Liz Shannon Miller is a writer at NewTeeVee and a leading authority on Web original content.
 Today, she's curating a homepage spotlight devoted to some lesser-known webisodic gems.

 In the following interview, she discusses the future of this emerging genre and some of the production elements that separate the good series from the great.
+Can you tell us a bit about your process for finding great original Web series?

 The advantage of having a lot of friends who are also fans of web content is that following them on various social networks is both business and pleasure, as there's a lot of sharing going on.
 There's also a lot of time spent tracking Twitter and blogs for both new shows and older stuff, both viral and episodic — plus, every morning I go through all five pages of the YouTube Most Viewed listings, just to see what's popular and topical.
 In addition, we get a lot of pitches from creators who want us to take a look at their stuff, which is great, especially when they take the time to tell us why their show is worth checking out.